irfanhakim-as/charts/mika/rizz/README.md

 ### Application access token

-A secure application access token is required for each configured Mastodon account.
+A secure application access token is required for each configured account.

+1. Follow the subsections below on how to generate an access token for each account.

+2. Set the access token as the value of the `rizz.account` account's `token` setting in your installation's values file:

+    ```yaml
+    token: "<access-token>"
+    ```

+    Replace `<access-token>` with the account's generated access token.

+#### Mastodon

 1. Login to your Mastodon (bot) account.
 If you do not currently have one, you will need to register one first on any available Mastodon instance.